 Planning can help in reducing the carbon footprint and overall impact of urban area on climate.
-In addition to a sectorial approach (transportation, housing, etc.), many public decision and policy makers, international institutions agrees and believe that an integrated approach to urban planning is required as a local solution and also a city level solution to the overall climate change challenge.
-By applying the principles of compactness, density, and functional variety, an integrated approach seeks to optimize the impact of sectorial measures to promote sustainable urban development.
+In addition to a sectoral approach (transportation, housing, etc.), many public decision and policy makers, international institutions agrees and believe that an integrated approach to urban planning is required as a local solution and also a city level solution to the overall climate change challenge.
+By applying the principles of compactness, density, and functional variety, an integrated approach seeks to optimize the impact of sectoral measures to promote sustainable urban development.
 Such an approach should focus on:

 - Effective spatial distribution of activities and services, while retaining of open/green spaces